jopecko/jopecko.github.com/_posts/2020-06-09-purely-functional-package-management.md

 Starting with Catalina, macOS is split across two volumes (system and data) with the system volume being read-only and non-writable.
-After some searching through Nix issues and random blog posts I can across a [script][12] to help create the appropriate APFS volume and mount point.
+After some searching through Nix issues and random blog posts I came across [NixOS/nix#3212][12] and the relevant [script][13] to help create the appropriate APFS volume and mount point.
 The shortened URL follows:

 ```
 $ curl -L https://git.io/JfRJm | sh